 Good Hydration: Water Quality

-If you live in Ontario, you might remember the water quality fiasco that resulted in tragedy in Walkerton in 2000.
+If you live in Ontario, Canada, you might remember the water quality fiasco that resulted in tragedy in the community of Walkerton in 2000.
 Many people became ill due to E. coli infections sourced from contaminated water.
 Some people died.
 This situation illustrated that access to clean water can affect community health in developed nations.

 In the Walkerton case, the diligence needed to protect the water supply was undermined by a combination of under-funding and the incompetence of those responsible to oversee the community’s water safety.